 Table of Contents

-Primary education is the first stage of formal education after preschools and kindergarten and, before secondary school.
-Primary education in India or elementary education lasts eight years.
-Children aged 6 to 14 years complete the following, in two stages: primary stage, grade I to V and upper primary stage, grade VI to VIII.
+Primary education is the first stage of formal education after preschools and kindergarten, before secondary school.
+Primary education in India 2026, or elementary education, lasts eight years.
+Children aged 6 to 14 years complete the following, in two stages: primary stage, grades I to V and upper primary stage, grades VI to VIII.

 India has achieved significant progress in recent decades regarding access to schools and enrolment rates in primary education.
 Still, dropout rates and low levels of learning continue to be issued for state and central administrations.
 Nevertheless, primary school enrollment in India has been a success story, thanks mainly to different programs and drives to encourage participation even in rural areas.

-The education system, or more precisely to say the school system in India, is based on a hierarchy of pre-primary, primary, secondary, and senior secondary.
+The education system, or more precisely, the school system in India, is based on a hierarchy of pre-primary, primary, secondary, and senior secondary.
 This classification is based on the children's age group that falls into the categories.
-This article will focus on the state of affairs of primary education in India.
+This article will focus on the state of affairs of elementary education in India.

 What is Primary Education in India?